Celebrating your Wedding at St. Peter Parish

 Planning Your Wedding:

 The parish staff is Happy to help you with the selection of the Scripture Readings, Music, and all the elements of your wedding ceremony.
-Please call or email our Director of Music is Doreen Gulledge at [email protected]), 617-547-4235 x118.
+Please call the office at 617-547-4235 for more information.

 Other Items Often Asked: